Research Chairs

 University Professor

 Since 2003, the University of Waterloo has been recognizing its most internationally preeminent faculty through the title "University Professor".
 Once appointed, faculty retain this rare and prestigious designation until retirement.
 This title is administered by the Office of the Provost and presented annually at Spring Convocation.
-Current University Professors from the Faculty of Science include:
+Current and retired University Professors from the Faculty of Science include: